vahagnIV/tf_calib/README.md

 ### Minimization

-Let c<sup>i</sup><sub>&alpha;</sub> be the coordinates of a pattern in its own coordinate system.
-Here and further the latin index i runs from 1 to N, where N is the number of points in the calibration pattern. greek indices &alpha;&beta;... run from 1 to 3.
+Let c<sup>i</sup><sub>&alpha;</sub> be the coordinates of a calibration pattern in its own coordinate system.
+Here and further the latin index i runs from 1 to N, where N is the number of points in the calibration pattern.
+Greek indices &alpha;,&beta;... run from 1 to 3.
+Note that we do not assume anything about the structure of the calibration pattern.

-Now, let &xi;<sup>i</sup><sub>&alpha;</sub> be the pixel coordinate of the corresponding pattern point on the image.
+Now, let &xi;<sup>i</sup><sub>&alpha;</sub> be the pixel coordinates of the ith pattern point on the image.

-Assuming the camera intrinsic parameters are known we can find a rotation matrix R and a translation vector T which , together with the scale parameters s<sup>i</sup>,  minimize the following error:
+Assuming the camera intrinsic parameters are known we can find a rotation matrix R and a translation vector T which, together with the scale parameters s<sup>i</sup>,  minimize the following error:

 <p align="center">
 <img src="https://latex.codecogs.com/gif.latex?E%20%3D%20%5Csum%5Climits_%7Bi%3D1%7D%5EN%5Csum_%7B%5Calpha%3D1%7D%5E3%5Cleft%28x%5Ei%20-%20%5Chat%7BR%7Dc%5Ei%20%2B%20T%20%5Cright%29%5E2%5Cequiv%20%5Csum%5Climits_%7Bi%3D1%7D%5EN%5Csum_%7B%5Calpha%3D1%7D%5E3%5Cleft%28u%5Ei_%5Calpha%20s%5Ei%20-%20%5Chat%7BR%7Dc%5Ei_%5Calpha%20%2B%20T_%5Calpha%20%5Cright%29%5E2"/>
 </p>

 The quantities *u* are defined in (1).
-We equipped the variables from the previous section with additional index i, which enumerates the points on the calibration pattern.
+We equipped the variables from the previous section with additional index i, which indicates the number of the point in the calibration pattern.

 Indeed, sequientially taking the derrivatives of *E* by *s<sup>i</sup>*, *T*, and *R* and equaling them to zero we obtain the following expressions for (1):
 <p align="center">